What This Means

 Designed for sensitive law firm operating work.

-AGENT425 is configured for workflow support where privacy, accountability, and clarity matter.
+AGENT425 is configured for operational support in law firm workflows where confidentiality, accountability, and clear handoffs matter.

 What It Does Not Assume